pymc-devs/pymc.io/blog/sprint_testimonial.md

 :tags: community, sprint, contributing
 :category: testimonial
 :author: Sandra Meneses, Data Umbrella
+:image: 0
+:exclude:

+Read about the recent PyMC-Data Umbrella sprint in this interview with Sandra Meneses, one of the participants who submitted a PR
 :::

 ![Image with a picture of Sandra Meneses, the PyMC and Data Umbrella logos